 Healthcare management is a rapidly expanding sector in Australia, with strong career prospects for individuals achieving management and administration positions.
 Employment of Health and Welfare Services Managers is projected to surge by 26.5% to over 45,000 by 2027.
 This occupational group includes medical administrators, nursing clinical directors, primary health organisation managers, and welfare centre managers.

-Healthcare management is also a rewarding career.
-Many health professionals and administrators involved with healthcare seek more senior roles as they gain experience.
+Health services management is also a rewarding career.
+Many health professionals and administrators involved with health seek more senior roles as they gain experience.
 With knowledge and maturity comes a desire to have greater influence.
 A career in healthcare management allows you to have a strong, positive impact on clients, patients and health workers.

-With respect to remuneration, average salaries for healthcare managers often sit above the lucrative salaries of health professionals with many more years of formal education.
+With respect to remuneration, average salaries for health service managers often sit above the lucrative salaries of health professionals with many more years of formal education.
 "The base pay of insurance executives, hospital executives and even hospital administrators often far outstrips doctors’ salaries" (New York Times).

 On-the-job experience as a healthcare professional is a common pathway to becoming a healthcare manager.
 You may start supervising and managing fellow health workers, perhaps transitioning into senior management or administration roles.
 A pure administration career path is also viable, whereby your initial engagement with the health sector is as a junior administrative employee.